 Should you have a lesion(s) that the Dermatoscopist identifies as requiring further investigation, we will provide your chosen doctor with a full report of your consultation.

 As Skin Smart Australia has identified the need for patient autonomy when deciding where to have follow up treatment, we will support and assist you in any way possible to access your chosen practitioner.

 Our team of Dermatoscopists have each been handpicked for their professionalism and industry specific knowledge.
-All staff members are required at a minimum to have a Certificate in Dermatoscopy (or equivalent) from one of the three following Training Organisations:

 Skin Smart Australia has a very strong focus of the professional development of each individual and our employees must comply with our in-house professional development regime, as well as updating their formal qualifications on an annual basis.